Maternal hypothyroidism: Overview

 Even with appropriate treatment, it may pose risks not only to the mother, but also to the fetus.
 Thyroid hormones, T4 and TSH, diffuse across the placenta traveling from the mother to fetus for 10–12 weeks before the fetus’s own thyroid gland can begin synthesizing its own thyroid hormones.
-The mother continues to supply some T4 to the fetus even after he/she is able to synthesize his/her own.
-Infants with sporadic congenital hypothyroidism show T4 concentrations in the umbilical cord suggesting the mother is still providing 25-50 percent of T4.
+The mother continues to supply some T4 to the fetus even after he/she can synthesize his/her own.
+Infants with sporadic congenital hypothyroidism show T4 concentrations in the umbilical cord, suggesting the mother is still providing 25-50 percent of T4.
 If these infants are not screened soon after birth for their hypothyroidism and treated, the infants can become permanently intellectually disabled, since they can’t meet their bodies demand for T4.

 One study showed infants born to treated hypothyroid mothers had abnormal thyroid function compared to matched controls.
 Therefore, it is advised to monitor T4 levels throughout the pregnancy in case treatment dosages should be increased to accommodate both the mother’s and fetus’s thyroid hormone requirements.
-If the supply of T4 is insufficient the mother may be at risk for preeclampsia and preterm delivery.
+If the supply of T4 is insufficient, the mother may be at risk for preeclampsia and preterm delivery.